-In 2025, a clinical trial from the Buck Institute for Research on Aging demonstrated that therapeutic plasma exchange combined with immunoglobulin reduced biological age by up to 2.6 years in adults over 50 (Fuentealba et al., Aging Cell 2025).
-This isn't magic—it's biology with precision.
+In 2025, a clinical trial from the Buck Institute for Research on Aging reported that therapeutic plasma exchange combined with immunoglobulin reduced average biological age by 2.61 years in adults over 50 (Fuentealba et al., Aging Cell 2025).
+Biweekly TPE without IVIG showed a smaller average reduction of 1.32 years.
+That is promising, but it is not a guarantee: the trial was small, single-blind, short-term and needs independent replication.
+TPE should be considered only after blood tests, medical review and a clear risk-benefit discussion.

-In this article, we explain what therapeutic plasma exchange is, how it works step by step, what substances it removes (microplastics, inflammatory proteins, environmental toxins), what the latest science says, what it's used for in both conventional medicine and longevity, what a real session looks like, and how we integrate it at Progevita into personalized optimization programs.
+In this guide, we explain what therapeutic plasma exchange is, how it works step by step, what it can remove from plasma, what the latest science says, what it is used for in conventional medicine and what limits remain when it is considered for longevity.

 What Is Therapeutic Plasma Exchange (TPE)?

-Therapeutic plasma exchange (TPE) is a medical procedure in which blood is removed from the patient, the plasma (the liquid portion of blood) is separated from the cellular components, the "old" plasma containing toxins and inflammatory substances is discarded, and replaced with a solution of albumin (a safe protein) or donor plasma.
-Red blood cells, white blood cells, and platelets are returned to the body.
+Therapeutic plasma exchange (TPE) is a medical procedure in which blood is removed from the patient, plasma is separated from the cellular components, part of that plasma is removed and replaced with albumin or compatible donor plasma.
+Red blood cells, white blood cells and platelets are returned to the body.

 Terminology: TPE = Plasmapheresis = Plasma Exchange